-The Master of Arts in Christian Studies is progressively more advanced in academic content than any of the undergraduate programs offered at The Baptist College of Florida.
-The graduate major focuses on higherlevel learning and research in the field and in the literature of the discipline.
-Students will be required to take GR 501.
+Graduate coursework is progressively more advanced in academic content than any of the undergraduate programs offered at The Baptist College of Florida.
+Graduate programs focus on higher-level learning and research in the major issues and significant scholarly literature of the respective fields.
+All graduate students (MACS and MAMWL) will be required to take GR 501.
 Introduction to Graduate Research in their first semester of graduate study.
-This course will assist them in further developing qualitative and quantitative research techniques, in learning to conduct research in primary sources, and in upper-level writing skills and techniques.
-Each successive course will require graduate-level research and writing.
-Also, in each concentration, Biblical Studies and Christian Ministry, a course is provided that demands reading and research in the literature of the field.
-Each course of the concentrations continues this emphasis.
-As students near the end of the major, a Comprehensive Examination will be required that will expect the student to know and understand information, as well as to analyze, synthesize, and evaluate graduate-level information.
-Finally, the graduate thesis (GR 690.
-Graduate Thesis) will be a major research project in the chosen concentration and worth six semester-hours of the degree.
+This course will assist them in further developing research methodology, in learning to conduct research in primary sources, and in upper-level writing skills and techniques.
+Each successive course will also require graduate-level research and writing.
+As students near the end of the program, a Comprehensive Examination will be required that will expect the student to analyze, synthesize, and evaluate graduate-level concepts.
+Each program concludes with the writing of a graduate thesis (MACS) or a combined research/performance project (MAMWL).